 The best first day in New River Gorge isn’t the busiest one.
 It’s the one that gives you the park’s signature views, one memorable hike, and enough margin to enjoy it all.

-If I had to keep this whole New River Gorge itinerary to one sentence for New River Gorge National Park, it would be this: start at Canyon Rim, hike Endless Wall, take a real lunch, and end at Grandview.
-That’s a smart first New River Gorge itinerary, and it usually leaves people wanting to come back.
+To boil this whole New River Gorge itinerary down to one sentence: start at Canyon Rim, hike Endless Wall, take a real lunch, and end at Grandview.
+That usually leaves people wanting to come back, which is the right way to leave a park.

 FAQ